Sun bear: Threats

 According to the IUCN Bear Specialist Group, sun bear populations have fallen by an estimated 35% since the 1990s.
 Numbers are especially low in Bangladesh and China, and populations in Vietnam are feared to decline severely by 50–80% in the next 30 years.
 Habitat fragmentation is on the rise, particularly in Borneo, Sumatra, and some areas of the mainland range.
 Heavy deforestation (due to agriculture, logging, and forest fires) and hunting for wildlife trade are severe threats throughout the range; human-bear conflicts are a relatively minor threat.
 Compared to other continents, Southeast Asia has undergone severe depletion in forest cover over the past few decades (by almost 12% between 1990 and 2010); this has resulted in substantial habitat loss for forest-dependent species such as sun bears.
 A 2007 study in East Borneo recorded severe loss of habitat and food resources due to droughts and forest fires brought about by the El Niño.

-On the island of Borneo sun bears were found to be hunted by pythons in their most vulnerable state.
-Pythons are successfully able to attack by taking advantage of the night time when the sun bears are sleeping or nursing their cub.
-In Southeast Asia, a male leopard (Panthera pardus) has been photographed with a sun bear cub being held by the throat.
-This reported case has been reported to be the second confirmed predator as of 2019.

 Studies have found evidence of pet trade and sale of sun bear parts such as gall bladders in traditional Chinese medicine (TCM) shops in Sabah and Sarawak.
 In 2018 and 2019, 128 TCM outlets in 24 locations across Sabah and Sarawak were surveyed and bear parts and derivatives were recorded for sale in 25% of the outlets surveyed, many of which would have been derived from locally sourced sun bears.
 Sun bears were killed by shooting or administering poison to protect coconut and snakefruit plantations in east Kalimantan.
 A report published by TRAFFIC in 2011 showed that sun bears, along with Asian black bears and brown bears, are specifically targeted for the bear bile trade in Southeast Asia, and are kept in bear farms in Laos, Vietnam, and Myanmar.
 Poaching is common in several countries in the region.

 Hunting pressure is rising even in some protected areas; in the Nam Ha National Protected Area in Laos, hunter snares have been found that specifically target bears.
 A study in Nagaland (northeastern India) recorded a sparse distribution of sun bears in Fakim and Ntangki National Parks, and reported extensive illegal hunting for food and trade in bear parts.
 Protective laws have shown little success in controlling these threats, especially due to poor execution and high potential for gains by the trade.